-“In this solo exhibition, we find vestiges of lived experience – traces of flexed intensity and passages of astonishing delicacy.” – Olex Wlasenko, Curator
+“In this solo exhibition, we find vestiges of lived experience – traces of flexed intensity and passages of astonishing delicacy.” – Olexander Wlasenko, Curator

 For the newest exhibition installment at Station Gallery, we spotlight D’Andrea Bowie’s body of sculptural work, Affordance.
 In the galleries, the artist invites us into an open space that draws inspiration from her everyday studio practices.
 Her studio acts as an environment where she practices art, explores certain liminalities, and experiments with new materials.